mawigit/Giga/README.md

 * Used to write (to console or file) certain messages depending on their severity (usually: TRACE, INFO, WARN, ERROR) - mainly used for debugging

 What is the difference between git submodules and git subtrees?
-* In summary, while both Git submodules and Git subtrees allow you to include external repositories, they differ in their approach to integration, referencing, and updating.
-Submodules maintain a separation between repositories, while subtrees integrate the histories, making updates and navigation more seamless within the parent repository.
-The choice between submodules and subtrees depends on the specific needs and preferences of your project and development workflow
+* Git submodules and Git subtrees allow you to include external repositories, they differ in their approach to integration, referencing, and updating.
+Submodules maintain a separation between repositories, while subtrees integrate the histories

 What is a build system in C++?
 Name 3 build systems:
 * A build system is a set of tools and processes that automate the compilation, linking, and other tasks involved in transforming source code into an executable or library